dora-author/ReadtheDocs/README.md

 See https://www.ingeniumweb.com/blog/post/how-to-install-read-the-docs-in-windows-environment/2441/ for above.

-: If you are using Linunx,
+: If you are using Linux,
 $ apt-get install python3-sphinx